telemetryjet/telemetryjet-arduino-sdk/README.md

 You can integrate the Arduino SDK into your software in several ways: By using the TelemetryJet CLI, or by reading packets manually in your own project.

 ## No-Code Usage with the TelemetryJet CLI
 The Arduino SDK can easily be connected to other data sources and destinations such as a CSV or SQLite file with the TelemetryJet CLI.
 The CLI is a powerful command-line tool for defining, monitoring, and controlling embedded telemetry systems with minimal code.
-See the [TelemetryJet CLI Documentation](https://docs.telemetryjet.com/cli/) for more details.
+See the [TelemetryJet CLI](https://github.com/telemetryjet/telemetryjet-cli) for more details.

 The CLI has a builtin implementation of the Arduino SDK (the `telemetryjet-arduino-sdk` data source type), and handles transmitting and receiving data points with the Arduino SDK over a serial connection.